 Parameter Description suspend_tccr, suspend_tc Most of the library functions have a suspend_tccr and suspend_tc parameter passed to them.
 These parameters can each enable the suspend mode for a test.
 PMC-100 suspend mode, causes PMC-100 to automatically suspend execution part way through a test and resume later.
 The resume event can either be triggered by the PMC100_TCCR counter or by the external TC input signal.
 This feature allows a test to be broken down in to a series of short busts that can each be as small as 20 clock cycles and the gap between bursts is either controlled by the system or application SW: suspend_tccr enables suspend mode using the PMC100_TCCR.TCC counter.
-When suspend_tccr is non-zero, its value is loaded into PMC100_TCCR.TCC counter.
-When suspend_tccr and suspend_tc must not be non-zero at the same time.
+When suspend_tccr is non-zero, its value is loaded into PMC100_TCCR.TCCI field, which initializes the PMC100_TCCR.TCC counter. suspend_tc enables suspend mode using the TC input signal.
+Both suspend_tccr and suspend_tc must not be non-zero at the same time.
 If this occurs, then the function will immediately return with the -1 value.
 If both suspend_tccr and suspend_tc are zero PMC-100 execution will not be suspended, and the test will be executed until it completes or fails.
 In this case the function poles for the test to end or fail.
 If either suspend_tccr and suspend_tc is non-zero, PMC-100 execution will suspend after one or more loops of the test algorithm, depending on the loops_before_suspension parameter value.
 The functions will immediately return 0 if only one of the suspend parameters is non-zero, which must be ignored.
 Interrupt handlers must be used in this case to process the test end and test fail interrupts generated by PMC-100.
-When suspend_tccr - the number of cycles it takes to execute the algorithm before it suspend_tccr is non-zero. dont_save_restore This parameter controls the memory save and restore behaviour of an algorithm.
-The dont_save_restore parameter may be set to 0 or 1 and the meaning of each value is as follows: In most cases, the dont_save_restore parameter must be set to 0.
-This causes the algorithm to save and restore the memory contents during testing.
+When suspend_tccr is non-zero, PMC-100 execution will be suspended for the following number of clock cycles: suspend_tccr - the number of cycles it takes to execute the algorithm before it suspend_tccr value is chosen to be at least 100 times larger than the number of cycles it takes to execute the algorithm before it suspends.
+A similar recommendation is made for the gap between TC pulses dont save restore Most functions have the dont save resore parameter, which controls the memory save and restore behaviour of a test algorithm.
+This parameter may be set to 0 or 1 and the meaning of each value is as follows: 0 In most cases, the dont_save_restore parameter must be set to 0.
+This causes the algorithm to save and restore the memory entries modified by a test algorithm during testing.
 The function does not corrupt the memory.
 You can set the dont_save_restore parameter to 1.
-This prevents the algorithm from saving and restoring the memory contents during testing.
+This prevents the algorithm from saving and restoring the memory entries modified by a test algorithm.
 The function corrupts the memory.
 This saves up to six operations in each loop of a test algorithm.
 Therefore, it runs significantly faster.
 This mode can be used in cases where you do not need to preserve the memory contents.
-For example, when testing a cache, if its contents have been flushed to main memory, then it will be invalidated after testing is complete.
-Note You must disable the memory in this case and if it is a cache then lookups must also be disabled.
-If this is not possible in a particular IP core, then dont_save_restore set to 1 cannot be used with the memory under test.
+For example, when testing a cache, any dirty lines must be flushed to main memory before testing is started, then it must be invalidated after testing is complete.